benjamin-l-bc/Smart-Bitcoin-Auto-Trading-Bot-based-on-Nerual-Networks/README.md

 ###### Updates 3/18/2018
 <br>Fixed some bugs and complete the real-time prediction. (prediction.py).
 Next step is to accomplish the auto-trading based on the prediction result~

+###### Updates 3/28/2018
+<br>3 predicted outcomes: Next_5,Next_10,Next_15 refer to the bitcoin future price will raise or drop based on our prediction , 1 means raise ,0 means drop.
+If two of the three outcomes are 1, we can long bitcoin future and will sell it after 15 minutes/or a certain percentage of profit(to be tested)